tarnjotbains/MazeSolver/README.md

 # maze-solver
-Implemented maze generation and pathfinding in Python using PyGame.
+Implemented random maze generation and pathfinding in Python using PyGame.

 ![](maze.gif)
 - Represented cells of a maze on a graph in class 'MazeNode'